 Focal Points

 SNL last night was an interesting glimpse into how the internet is evolving and how social media is growing up.
 Years ago people talked about "growing up the internet".
 But there's nothing we need to do to make things grow up because life just happens to it.
-Coronavirus is an inflection point and speeds up the growing process for all types of things--even before we've had a chance to think about how the process should unfold.
+The coronavirus is an inflection point and speeds up the growing process for all types of things--even before we've had a chance to think about how the process should unfold.
 They have a life of their own.

 Inflection points are traumas--trigger points that can have ripple effects for generations perpetuated partially through technology used in daily life (the medium is the message) and for the archiving of memories (messages from the medium).